 The third Medicaid for children option is for children with severe disabilities.
 This option allows children with certain disabilities to have Medicaid coverage up to their 19th birthday if their families meet the income qualifications.
 The last option provides children with Medicaid coverage when their disabilities are so severe that they must be cared for full-time at home or in an institution.
 This plan also lasts until the child is 19 years of age.

-Who is eligible for CHIP in New Hampshire?
+Who qualifies for CHIP in New Hampshire?

 To start receiving NH Children’s Health Insurance Program benefits, you first must be eligible for enrollment.
 New Hampshire officials look at every CHIP and Medicaid enrollment application individually to determine eligibility and who will receive benefits.
 New Hampshire has guidelines for who is able to receive Expanded Medicaid for Children or CHIP:

 - Applicants must be a United States citizen or legal alien